hashicorp/terraform-provider-aws/docs/index.md

 - [Add a New Region](add-a-new-region.md)

-### Fix a bug, or make an enhancement to a resource or datasource
+### Fix a bug, or make an enhancement to a resource or data source

 These constitute the majority of pull requests submitted, many of which we address and merge regardless of priority in our regular internal gardening days.